CharlieLiu17/wheelernhs/about.md

         {% endfor %}
     </div>
     <div class="row">
-        **The leadership team has great things planned this year for the club and can't wait to make this the best club in Wheeler in 2020!**
+        <h2>The leadership team has great things planned this year for the club and can't wait to make this the best club in Wheeler in 2020!</h2>
     </div>
 </div>
 </body>